mileweb/docs-content-ecp/en/docs/portal/applications/using-advanced-ecp-features.md

     listenerPort: 80 # port exposed by the layer 4 load balancer.
 Must be the same as “backendPort”.
     name: listener-80
     protocol: tcp # can be “tcp” or “udp”
     scheduler: lc # scheduling policy.
-Can be “lc”, or “rr”.
+Can be “lc”, “rr”, or "sh".
 Set to “lc” by default
 ```

 ## Load Balancer Health Checks

-You can configure TCP, UDP, and HTTP health checks for your Layer 4 load balancer.
+You can configure TCP or HTTP health checks for your Layer 4 load balancer.

 **TCP Health Check**